freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

 # The funniest thing about him is the way he likes to grow -
 # Not at all like proper children, which is always very slow;
 # For he sometimes shoots up taller like an india-rubber ball,
-# And he sometimes gets so little that there’s none of him at all.",
+# And he sometimes gets so little that there's none of him at all.",
 #         ),
 #         (
 #             "scoped_threads.txt",